Product Manager Resume Templates and Examples (Download in App)

 1. Write a dynamic profile summarizing your product manager qualifications

 Hiring managers often have to sort through dozens or even hundreds of applicants, so they’re usually only spending a few seconds per resume.
-This process means you need to get and keep their attention immediately.
+You need to get and keep their attention immediately.
 The profile section is the perfect place to do this.
 Additionally, highlight one or two key achievements, such as leading the development and implementation of a new feature that increased customer satisfaction.

 Senior-Level Profile Example